phalcon-orphanage/docs/fr/reference/tutorial-invo-3.rst

 Tutorial 4: Travailler avec le CRUD
 ===================================

-Backends usually provides forms to allow users to manipulate data.
+Backends usually provide forms to allow users to manipulate data.
 Continuing the explanation of INVO, we now address the creation of CRUDs, a very common task that Phalcon will facilitate you using forms, validations, paginators and more.